GTK-THANGELLA-17/Movie-Pulse/server/README.md

-# MoviePulse Backend
+# Audience-Pulse Backend

-This is the backend server for the MoviePulse application.
+This is the backend server for the Audience-Pulse application.
 It's built with Node.js, Express, and MongoDB to store and retrieve user opinions, analytics data, and provide real-time statistics.

 ## Setup